Asabeneh/JavaScript-for-Everyone/readMe.md

 1. Use *filter* to filter out countries having six character.
 1. Use *filter* to filter out countries containing six letters in the counntry array.
 1. Use *filter* to filter out country start with 'E';
+1. Declare a function called getStringLists which takes an array as a parameter and then returns an array only with string items.
 1. Use *reduce* to sum all the numbers in the numbers array.
+1. Use *reduce* to concatinate all the countries and to produce this sentence: *Estonia, Finland, Sweden, Denmark, Norway, and IceLand are north European countries*
+1. Explain the difference between *some* and *every*
 1. Use *some* to check if some names' length greater than seven in names array
 1. Use *every* to check if all the countries contain the word land
-1. Use *reduce* to concatinate all the countries and to produce this sentence: *Estonia, Finland, Sweden, Denmark, Norway, and IceLand are north European countries*
+1. Explain the difference between *find* and *findIndex*.
 1. Use *find* to find the first country containing only six letters in the countries array
 1. Use *findIndex* to find the position of the first country containing only six letters in the countries array
-1. Declare a function called getStringLists which takes an array as a parameter and then returns an array only with string items.
-1. Declare a function called categorizeCountries which returns an array of countries which have some common pattern(you find the countries array in this repository as countries.js).
+1. Declare a function called categorizeCountries which returns an array of countries which have some common pattern(you find the countries array in this repository as countries.js(eg 'land', 'ia', 'island','stan')).
 1. Create a function which return an array of objects, which is the letter and the number of times the letter use to start with a name of a country.
 1. Declare a getFirstTenCountries function and return an array of ten countries.
 Use different functional programming to work on the countries.js array
 1. Declare a getLastTenCountries function which takes the last ten countries and r